Loading

 What Are Fragrances?

-Fragrances are designed to emit a pleasant odour.
+Fragrances are designed to emit a pleasant odor.
 It can be natural or synthetic.
 Natural fragrances are derived from, of course, a natural source.
 Think lemon, frangipani, or lavender.
 Most of the time, natural fragrances won’t last as long as their synthetic counterparts.

 Synthetic fragrances, more often than not, are developed in a laboratory.
 Some are fully synthetic.
 Others can be semi-synthetic, where part of their formulations has natural compounds in them.
-Brands may use synthetic fragrances as they last longer: up to five years, compared to the one to two years for natural fragrances.
+Brands may use synthetic fragrances as they last longer: up to five years, compared to one to two years for natural fragrances.

 Fragrances in Skincare

 The FDA requires the list of ingredients for products under the Fair Packaging and Labeling Act (FPLA).
 However, that law can’t be used to force a company to share its ‘trade secrets’.
-Fragrance and flavour formulas can be complex, so they are the types of components that are most likely to be the ‘trade secrets’ for the manufacturers.
+Fragrance and flavor formulas can be complex, so they are the types of components that are most likely to be the ‘trade secrets’ for the manufacturers.
 And it doesn’t just end with synthetic fragrances.
-Even if products proclaim that they use ‘natural’ fragrances, you should investigate if the formulation is actually derived from natural sources.
+Even if products proclaim that they use ‘natural’ fragrances, you should investigate if the formulation is derived from natural sources.

 The Argument Against Fragrances in Skincare